The Hobbit: The Battle of the Five Armies: Plot

 Bilbo and the Dwarves watch from the Lonely Mountain as the dragon Smaug sets Laketown ablaze.
 Bard breaks out of prison and kills Smaug with the black arrow.
 Smaug's falling body crushes the Master of Laketown and his cronies, who were escaping on a boat with the town's gold.
 Bard becomes the new leader of Laketown and guides its people to seek refuge in the ruins of Dale.
 Thorin, now possessing the vast treasure in the mountain, searches obsessively for the Arkenstone, which Bilbo had previously found but kept hidden.
-Upon hearing that Laketown survivors have fled to Dale, he orders the entrance of the Lonely Mountain sealed off.
+(Note: As depicted in The Hobbit: The Desolation of Smaug (2013)) Upon hearing that Laketown survivors have fled to Dale, he orders the entrance of the Lonely Mountain sealed off.

 Meanwhile, Galadriel, Elrond, and Saruman arrive at Dol Guldur and free Gandalf, sending him to safety with Radagast.
 They battle and defeat the Nazgûl and then face a formless Sauron, whom Galadriel banishes to the East.
 Azog, marching on Erebor with his vast Orc army, sends his son Bolg to Mount Gundabad to summon their second army.
 Legolas and Tauriel witness the march of Bolg's army, bolstered by Orc berserkers and giant bats.

 Thranduil and an Elf army arrive in Dale to reclaim treasure held by Dwarf king Thrór.
 To avoid war, Bard attempts to negotiate with Thorin, asking him to share the gold previously promised to Laketown, but Thorin refuses.
 That night, Gandalf arrives to warn Bard and Thranduil of Azog's army, but Thranduil dismisses him.
 Bilbo sneaks the Arkenstone out of Erebor and gives it to Thranduil and Bard to trade for treasures and prevent war.